← Back to Blog

 3. Control Feed Rate and Machine Speed

-Running faster isn't always better.
+Running faster isn't necessarily better.
 Excessive speed increases:

 Action: Follow the die manufacturer's recommended speed range for each screw size.
-For carbide dies, stay within the rated RPM to avoid micro-fractures.
-When starting a new die, run at 80% speed for the first 1,000 pieces to "break in" the die surfaces.
+For carbide dies, stay within the rated RPM to help avoid micro-fractures.
+When starting a new die, a commonly recommended practice is to run at reduced speed (around 80%) for the first 1,000 pieces to "break in" the die surfaces.

 4. Match Die Material to Your Application

-Using the wrong die material for your production profile wastes money in both directions:
+Using the wrong die material for your production profile can waste money in both directions:

-- HSS dies on a 24/7 high-volume line = constant die changes, excessive downtime
+• HSS dies on a 24/7 high-volume line → frequent die changes, excessive downtime

-- Carbide dies for a 500-piece prototype run = unnecessary expense
+• Carbide dies for a short prototype run → unnecessary expense

-- Top 3-5 volume sizes → Carbide; remaining sizes → HSS
+• Top volume sizes → Carbide; long-tail sizes → HSS

 5. Store and Handle Dies Properly

 Drill point dies are precision tools with micro-level surface finishes.
-Careless handling can cause invisible damage that dramatically shortens die life:
+Careless handling can cause damage that significantly shortens die life:

-- Metal-to-metal contact between die halves causes surface nicks
+• Metal-to-metal contact between die halves can cause surface nicks

-- Dropping a die can create internal micro-cracks (especially carbide)
+• Dropping a die can create internal micro-cracks (especially in carbide)

 Action: Store dies in individual protective cases with foam padding.
-Never stack die halves directly on each other.
+Avoid stacking die halves directly on each other.
 Keep dies in a dry, temperature-controlled environment.
 Handle with clean, oil-free hands or gloves.

 6. Inspect Dies Regularly

-Don't wait for the screw quality to degrade before checking your dies.
-Proactive inspection catches problems early:
+Don't wait for screw quality to degrade before checking your dies.
+Proactive inspection helps catch problems early:

-- Dimensional inspection: Measure critical die dimensions with a micrometer or optical comparator every 500K-1M pieces
+• Dimensional inspection: Measure critical die dimensions with a micrometer or optical comparator at regular intervals during the die's service life

-- Surface inspection: Look for galling (material transfer from the blank to the die face) — this indicates lubrication problems
+• Surface inspection: Look for galling (material transfer from the blank to the die face) — this typically indicates lubrication problems

 Action: Create a die inspection checklist and log.
 Track die life in pieces produced per die pair.
 Identify dies that consistently underperform — the problem may be the machine, not the die.